From quick rides to crisis: Guwahati monsoons expose Rapido's rainy day woes

-Guwahati: As monsoon downpours continue to drench Guwahati, the city’s residents, including students, working professionals, and particularly Rapido customers, are facing a familiar and frustrating struggle.
+Guwahati: As monsoon downpours continue to drench Guwahati, the city’s residents, including students, working professionals, and particularly Rapido bike customers, are facing a familiar and frustrating struggle.

 A mere 15-minute shower is enough to submerge numerous roads, bringing daily life to a grinding halt and creating significant woes for residents, students, working professionals, and particularly, the users and drivers of the popular bike-hailing service, Rapido.